Welcome

 Stakeholders

-Our vision and mission can only be achieved through the inclusion, participation, and feedback of all interested parties.
+Our vision and mission can only be achieved through the participation and feedback of all interested parties.
 We rely on diverse, long-term partnerships with key stakeholders to empower all stages of development.

-Existing natural and managed ecosystems - provide global-scale ongoing carbon sequestration services and carbon storage services.
-Such services need to be priced fairly and reliably, so that equitable trade yields effective climate benefits.
+Existing natural and managed ecosystems - provide global-scale ongoing carbon sequestration and storage management services, as well as water use and management services.
+Such services need to be priced fairly and reliably, so that resulting optimization and equitable trade yield effective societal benefits.

-Growers - from small micro-farmers in the developing world to large farm corporations, these have very strong potential for carbon emission reduction or even for carbon sequestration.
+Growers - from small microfarmers in the developing world to large international corporations, including production agriculture and forestry, these have strong potential for carbon reduction and sequestration, and very significant potential for optimizing water use.

-Industry - from the food industry to the oil and gas industry, these have very strong potential for carbon emission reduction.
+Industry - from the food industry to the oil and gas industry, these have very strong potential for lowering emissions and reducing losses.
 The Carbon Capture, Utilization, and Storage (CCUS) industry also has the potential for carbon sequestration, depending on the price of carbon and economy of scale.

-Municipalities and local governments - have a strong potential for carbon emission reduction through regulations and incentives that benefit local communities.
+Municipalities and local governments - have a strong potential for carbon and water use reduction through regulations and incentives that benefit local communities, as well as improvements in urban heating and energy efficiency.

-For-profit organizations - from financial and carbon consultants to carbon traders and tech innovators, these can drive and incentivize all of the above, while making a profit.
+For-profit organizations - from financial and carbon/water consultants to carbon/water traders and tech innovators, these can drive and incentivize all of the above, while making a profit.